nadgowdas/nadgowdas.github.io/_news/announcement_8.md

 inline: true
 ---

-Looking forward to discussing "OSS vulnerabilities beyond code" at OSS Summit NA, 2022 <a href="https://sched.co/11Ntf">Schedule</a>
+My interview for "Code on the Road: Software vulnerabilities and supply chain security at Open Source Summit" available at <a href="https://developer.ibm.com/videos/code-on-the-road-ep-1-software-supply-chain-security/">Schedule</a>